Reasoning Cache: Continual Improvement Over Long Horizons via Short-Horizon RL: Comparison with Majority Voting

 \section{Comparison with Majority Voting}

-In Figure~\ref{fig:maj_vote}, we plot accuracy and Maj@16 against reasoning token budgets using \methodname{} decoding.
-While majority voting can be used to improve \methodname{}, we find that utilizing compute to increase ``depth'' through \methodname{} is more effective than increasing ``breadth'' by taking majority vote over more parallel samples for our tested value of $k$: in other words, Maj@16 performance at 16k reasoning token budget is significantly worse than accuracy at 256k tokens with \methodname{}.
+In Figure~\ref{fig:maj_vote}, we plot accuracy and Maj@16 against sequential reasoning token budgets using \methodname{} decoding (true reasoning token budget for Maj@16 is the sequential reasoning token budget multipled by 16).
+While majority voting can be used to improve \methodname{}, we find that utilizing compute to increase ``depth'' through \methodname{} is more effective than increasing ``breadth'' by taking majority vote over more parallel samples for our tested value of $k$: in other words, Maj@16 performance at 16k sequential reasoning token budget (giving a true reasoning token budget of 256k) is significantly worse than accuracy at 256k tokens with \methodname{}.
 This applies both for the base Qwen3 model and for \texttt{RCT-4B}.